Ilkka Villi

-Ilkka Villi (born 4 August 1975) is a Finnish actor and writer, best known internationally for his work in the video game Alan Wake as well as the crime drama series Bordertown.
+Ilkka Villi (born 4 August 1975) is a Finnish actor and writer, best known internationally for his work in the Alan Wake video games as well as the crime drama series Bordertown.
 He has played a variety of roles in theatre, television, and film.

 Early life

 Before proceeding with an acting career, Villi worked as a radio journalist and writer.

 Career

 Villi plays one half of the titular character in the Alan Wake video game franchise.
 In the role, Villi provides virtual reference for the character model, motion capture, and facial expression capture for Wake, while Matthew Porretta voices the character both in-game and during live-action cutscenes.

 In 2016, Villi was cast as one of the lead police investigators in the crime drama series Bordertown, which was picked up by streaming service Netflix.